CarlaBuongiorno/la_fraschetta/TESTING.md

         * The __Delicatessen__ menu item is a dropdown displaying a list of all the categories a user can navigate to in order to find the relevant products in that category.
             * ![Main Menu Large Screen](documentation/screenshots/main-nav-lg.png)
             * ![Main Menu Small Screen](documentation/screenshots/main-nav-sm.png)
-        * Scrolling down the _Home_ page, the list of categories are displayed and clicking into any of them will take the user to the _Product_ page displaying the relevant products in that category.
+        * Scrolling down the _Home_ page, the list of categories are displayed and clicking into any of them will take the user to the _Products_ page displaying the relevant products in that category.
             * ![Home Categories Large and Small Screen](documentation/screenshots/home-categories.png)
         * On the _Products_ page of a large screen, there is a side navigation menu displaying the list of categories where a user can navigate/filter through the products by means of their category groups.
 On a small screen this is displayed by means of a select-box.
             * ![Product Page Categories Menu](documentation/screenshots/categories-menu.png)